- Cancer Information

 In any family, a cancer diagnosis can make it challenging to meet everyone’s needs.
 If you are the only parent in your household, cancer may come on top of an already heavy domestic, financial and emotional load.

-You may want to get in touch with Carers Australia Young Carers Network.
-This organisation runs activities and support groups for children and young people up to 25 years of age who care for a parent with a serious illness.
+You may want to get in touch with the Carers Australia Young Carers Network.
+This organisation runs activities and support groups for young people (aged up to 25 years) who care for a parent with a serious illness.
 Even young children may be considered young carers – for example, if they are helping with cooking or cleaning.
-Camp Quality and CanTeen can also offer support to children when a parent has cancer.
+Camp Quality and Canteen can also offer support to children when a parent has cancer.

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.